wegrzynm82/wmbusmeters/README.md

     --listunits list all unit suffixes that can be used for typing values --logfile=<file> use this file for logging
+    --logtelegrams log the contents of the telegrams for easy replay --logtelegrams=<when> log telegrams: never/always/unknowns.
+To print the telegrams from unknown meters --logsummary print a summary for all telegrams, this is the same summary that is printed when no meter has been specified --logsummary=<when> print a summary for telegrams: never/always/unknowns, to print summaries for telegrams from unknown meters
-    --logtelegrams log the contents of the telegrams for easy replay --logtimestamps=<when> add log timestamps: always never important --meterfiles=<dir> store meter readings in dir
+    --logtimestamps=<when> add log timestamps: always never important --meterfiles=<dir> store meter readings in dir
     --meterfilesaction=(overwrite|append) overwrite or append to the meter readings file